The Ricci flow for circle bundles over surfaces: The Ricci flow equation of a metric bundle on principal S 1 -bundles over surfaces

+We observe that the scalar curvature $R(t)$ is constant on $P$, thus $r(t)=R(t)$.
+Therefore, the normalized Ricci flow equation \eqref{NRFEq}) can be written as the system

-In the remaining part of the paper, we give an explicit solutions of these differential equations and, we describe some asymptotical behaviors of their solutions.
-A simple observation is that
+In the remaining part of the paper, we study the solutions of the above system considering all possible cases for the Gaussian curvature $K_0$ and the intensity $F_0$.
+Using the fact that